Shaikidris7786/Attendance-Facial-Recognition/README.md

 Restart system after each step.

+Delete the Idris pic from /images after cloning this repository and then execute

 Libraries used

 •	Cmake – Install from [Cmake](https://CMake.org).
 After installation, set the path to CMake/bin .
 After doing that, install cmake through cmd using the command – pip install cmake